devendranaga/programming-in-C-and-Cpp/book.md

 In general `if else-if` ladders are not used in many large scale applications unless there are ranges involved.
 That is why the above example shows the use of `if else-if` with the ranges.

+In most of the cases `if else-if` never ends with an `else` case, only few programming situations `else` case might be required.

 For any direct comparision (`==`) the `switch` statement is used.